mhaldeman8875/track-suggester/README.md

 * _Clone repository or download to desktop_
 * _Open files using IDE (Atom or Visual Studio Code) to view code._
 * _Open index.html using your preferred web browser to preview webpage._
+* _Or to view the live GitHub Page, visti https://mhaldeman8875.github.io/track-suggester/_

 ## GitHub Pages